Function Call

 (Same as above)

-Extracts the right n characters from a string.
+Extracts n characters from the right side of the string.

-If the specified number of characters is negative, it extracts from the right of the string, leaving (string length + number of characters).
-For example, if the string length is 5 and the number of characters is -2, it extracts the last 3 characters from the right (leaving 2 characters from the left).
+If the specified number of characters is negative, it extracts characters from the right side, with the number of characters being (length of the string + specified number).
+For example, if the string length is 5 and the number of characters is -2, it extracts 3 characters from the right (leaving 2 characters from the left).

 @mid